 - Key Intelligence Topics (KIT)

-Intelligence cycle stages
+Intelligence process cycle

 - Which target should be known?